top of page

 Rural and Community Regeneration

-Tanera’s rural and community regeneration efforts are centred on reversing depopulation, strengthening local resilience, and creating stable employment.
+Tanera’s rural and community regeneration efforts are focussed on reversing depopulation, strengthening local resilience, and creating stable employment.
+Connecting with surrounding community networks helps us support the sustainable development of communities across the Highlands.

 Targeted Support for People in Public Service